garyfleming/continuous-entropy/continuous-entropy.md

 # Brief Intro to CI/CD

+^ So, if we're going to be talking about frequent releases, we need to talk about Continuous Integration and Continuous Deployment.
+I don't want to spend too long on this part because, honestly, I see it as a baseline these days.
+If you're not already doing this, start there and don't worry about the rest yet.

+---

+# Continuous Integration

-Continuous integration: All developers merge their code to a shared mainline at least once a day.
+All developers merge their code to a shared mainline at __least__ once a day.

-^ Like I say, this should be familiar to many so I won't be spending a great deal of time on it.
+^ Just this practice accelerates teams
 ^ Continuous Integration...
 Build server ensures correctness.
-This pushes people towards good, advanced practice like Trunk Based Development.
-Problems come to light faster.
+This pushes people towards good, advanced practice like Trunk Based Development, solid testing etc. Problems come to light faster.
 This is a good thing.
 It's GOOD that you're suddenly getting a lot of merge conflicts -> Design conversations early.
 Rather than merge hell later.

 ---